Home Compare CSX vs UNP

 CSX vs Union Pacific: Which Stock Looks Stronger in 2026?

-Union Pacific holds the cleaner structural position, with the lead spread across profitability and valuation.
-CSX still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Union Pacific holds the cleaner structural position, with the lead spread across valuation and profitability.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Profitability remains the main source of distance in the comparison.
+The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
 Union Pacific Corporation leads by 9 points on the overall comparison score.

 INDUSTRY COMPARISON